trezor/trezor-suite/packages/connect-common/README.md

 ### bridge

-Data in `releases.json` are used to determin which version of Bridge to use depending on the user's operating system.
+Data in `releases.json` are used to determine which version of Bridge to use depending on the user's operating system.

 ### firmware